JSandusky/CastleDBGen/README.md

 * The first "constructor" must be the variable type and must not be used in your data.
 * All other constructors will be used to construct that data

+The following snippet is valid for a field that is a float and is constructed via a call to random(value,value).
+The effect of the constructed code would be to call random() to set a float.

     enum MyCustom {
         float;
         random(min : float, max : float);
     }

-The above snippet is valid for a field that is a float and is constructed via a call to random(value,value).
-The effect of the constructed code would be to call random() to set a float.